Last Updated on January 29, 2022 by Jason Harris

 Jason N. Harris

-(I sent this certified mail and received notification from the LDS Church a few days later.)
+(I sent this certified mail in March 2019 and received notification from the LDS Church a few days later.)

 Jason Harris is a Neurologist/Neuro-Ophthalmologist, Dad and Husband who shares his experiences leaving the Mormon Church and reconstructing a new World-View.
 He believes all religions and scripture are man-made and believes there is Divinity in all of them.